opencv/opencv/modules/gpu/doc/image_filtering.rst

 -----------------
 .. cpp:function:: void gpu::filter2D(const GpuMat& src, GpuMat& dst, int ddepth, const Mat& kernel, Point anchor=Point(-1,-1))

-    Applies non-separable 2D linear filter to image.
+    Applies the non-separable 2D linear filter to an image.

-    :param src: Source image.
-Supports ``CV_8UC1`` and ``CV_8UC4`` source types.
+    :param src: Source image.  ``CV_8UC1``  and  ``CV_8UC4``  source types are supported.

     :param dst: Destination image.
-It will have the same size and the same number of channels as ``src``.
+The size and the number of channels is the same as  ``src`` .

-    :param ddepth: The desired depth of the destination image.
-If it is negative, it will be the same as ``src.depth()``.
-Supports only the same depth as source image.
+    :param ddepth: Desired depth of the destination image.
+If it is negative, it is the same as  ``src.depth()`` .
+It supports only the same depth as the source image depth.

     :param kernel: 2D array of filter coefficients.
-This filter works with integers kernels, if ``kernel`` has ``float`` or ``double`` type it will use fixed point arithmetic.
+This filter works with integers kernels.
+If  ``kernel``  has a ``float``  or  ``double``  type, it uses fixed-point arithmetic.

     :param anchor: Anchor of the kernel that indicates the relative position of a filtered point within the kernel.
-The anchor should lie within the kernel.
-The special default value ``(-1,-1)`` means that the anchor is at the kernel center.
+The anchor resides within the kernel.
+The special default value (-1,-1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`filter2D`, :cpp:func:`gpu::createLinearFilter_GPU`.
+See Also: :c:func:`filter2D`.

 .. index:: gpu::Laplacian